-This paper describes the novel HailPixel aerial photogrammetry technique for measuring time-integrated HSD's after cessation of hail fall.
+This paper describes the novel HailPixel aerial photogrammetry technique for measuring time-integrated hail size distributions after cessation of hail fall.
 The workflow for collecting imagery, detecting hail stones, and measuring hail size is described, including the use of state-of-art mask R-CNN image segmentation algorithm.
 Results from a HailPixel survey after the 26 November 2018 San Rafael (Argentina) hailstorm are compared with observations from a co-located hail pad.
-Despite potential bias of axis ratio measurements, the HSD and relationships observed for the San Rafael hailstorm are comparable to previous studies.
-In contrast to hail impact sensors, the use of aerial imagery provided a sample area that is several orders of magnitude larger
+Despite potential bias of axis ratio measurements, the HSD distributions and relationships observed for the San Rafael hailstorm are comparable to previous studies, although with substantially larger population sizes.
+Further HailPixel surveys are encouraged to quantify the variability of these distributions, particularly for hailstorms producing sparse giant hail.

-- 5 (341.6 $m^2$ ).
-As a result, the hailstone population size from the 26 November 2018 imagery was substantially larger than previous studies (15,983 hailstones), providing a more robust analysis of the HSD.
 Ongoing work to relate HailPixel results with mobile polarmetric radar observations from the 26 November 2018 San Rafael hailstorm will explore the signatures of hail size and swath extent for this event.

-Future HailPixel surveys are encouraged to quantify the variability of these distributions, particularly for hailstorms producing sparse giant hail. - 10 Data availability.
+Data availability.
 All imagery, hail pad and hail retrieval data used for this work are publicly available: Soderholm.
 (2019).
 HailPixel Survey Data and Analysis from 26 November 2018, San Rafael, Argentina [Data set].
 Zenodo. http://doi.org/10.5281/zenodo.3383227